Cyclops Cup-and-Saucer Shell

 Cyclops Cup-and-Saucer Shell, Crucibulum cyclopium.
 Shell collected in the greater Los Cabos area, Baja Califonria Sur, July 2019.
 Size 8.6 cm (3.4 inches) x 7.7 cm (3.0 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Cyclops Cup and Saucers are found on and under rocks, in the intertidal zone to depths up to 8 m (25 feet).
-They range from Magdalena Bay, Baja California Sur to Costa Rica, including the Cocos Islands.
-In the Sea of Cortez they are limited to the extreme southern portions.
+Habitat and Distribution: Cyclops Cup and Saucers are found on and under rocks.
+They live in the intertidal zone, and to depths up to 8 m (25 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+In the Gulf of California they are limited to the extreme southern portions.